swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexBuilderDSL.md

 ### Operators for quantification and alternation

-While `ChoiceOf` and quantifier functions provide a general way of creating alternations and quantifications, we recognize that some synctactic sugar can be useful for creating one-liners like in textual regexes, e.g. infix operator `|`, postfix operator `*`, etc.
+While `ChoiceOf` and quantifier types provide a general way of creating alternations and quantifications, we recognize that some synctactic sugar can be useful for creating one-liners like in textual regexes, e.g. infix operator `|`, postfix operator `*`, etc.

 ```swift
 // The following functions implement what would be possible with variadic